SETI/rms-pds4indextools/docs/pds4_create_xml_index.rst

 """"""""""""""""

 - ``--limit-xpaths-file XPATHS_FILEPATH``: Specify a text file containing a list of specific XPaths to extract from the label files.
-If not specified, all elements found in the label files will be included.
+If this argument is not specified, all elements found in the label files will be included.
 The given text file can specify XPaths using ``glob``-style syntax, where each XPath level is treated as if it were a directory in a filesystem.
 Available wildcards are:

   - ``?`` matches any single character within an XPath level
   - ``*`` matches any series of characters within an XPath level